-Table 72.
-Reinitiation triggers for the ASLL fishery.
+Table 68.
+Anticipated take by the ASLL fishery.
 These are the estimated number of captures, expanded from observed number of incidental captures and inclusive of prorated numbers based on unidentified captures.
-Exceeding the maximum 5-year running sum over any five consecutive years is a reinitiation trigger.

 Species Maximum 5-Year Running Sum

 Green sea turtle (all species) 96

 Leatherback sea turtle 48

-Species Maximum 5-Year Running Sum

 Olive ridley sea turtle (all species) 61

 Hawksbill sea turtle 30

 Oceanic whitetip shark 3,520

-Indo-West Pacific scalloped hammerhead sharks 47
+Indo-West Pacific scalloped hammerhead sharks 45

 Giant manta ray 57

-^{}Note that the maximum 5-yr. running average for hawksbill sea turtles is 2.4.
+\Note that the maximum 5-yr. running average for hawksbill sea turtles is 2.4.
 The mean estimated by McCracken (2019a) for 2016-2017 was 6.
-Given that the maximum 5-yr. running average is confounded with multiple years of zero captures, we use the annual mean of 6, 5-year cumulative sum of 30, for the ITS.
+Given that the maximum 5-yr. running average is confounded with multiple years of zero captures, we use the 5-year cumulative sum of 30 for the ITS.